ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- "A point" refers to a point in space, this doesn't need to be grounded unless explicitly stated.
 	- "Within range" means the target's distance to the caster must be under the psycast's range.
 ## Psycast Components
-- All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, and Material.
+- All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, Material, and Focus.
 The components must be satisfied during the [[#Casting Time]] of the psycast.
 	- Kinetic components require the psycaster have one free hand.
 		- Gesture components require the psycaster have two free hands.
 This component is incompatible with kinetic.
 	- Verbal components require the psycaster to be able to speak.